 Older and transfer students who select "apartment, double" will be placed in Greenwich, Enfield, or Prescott as space permits.

 Though every effort will be made to meet students' preferences, medical information disclosed in the context of the housing preference form cannot be shared with other departments, and may not be considered in the student's housing assignment.
-If a student has a medical need that must be accommodated by the College in order for the student to have a successful residential experience, they must receive an accommodation from the Disabilities Services Coordinator, Joel Danksy, in order to ensure their needs are met.
+If a student has a medical need that must be accommodated by the College in order for the student to have a successful residential experience, they must receive an accommodation from Disabilities Services Coordinator Joel Danksy in order to ensure their needs are met.

 Changing Preferences After the Deadline

-If a student's housing preferences change significantly after they've submitted the form, they may contact the housing operations office, and we will do our best to accommodate these changes.
+If a student's housing preferences change significantly after the form has been submitted, the student may contact the housing operations office, and we will do our best to accommodate these changes.

 Finding Room Assignments

 Room assignments will be available on TheHub no later than one week prior to new students' arrival.
 Students should contact the helpdesk if they have trouble accessing their accounts.
 Students assigned to doubles will see their roommate's name below their room assignment, and may contact them at their discretion (contact information can be found in the Hampshire directory).